 6. Re-register or sell the funds of and...., or

 7. Bed and ISA and....; or

 You’ll then be prompted to confirm the reasons for, and any disadvantages associated with, your recommended action.
-With the exception of rebalancing, the selection of any one of the recommended actions will also trigger the Plan Comparison - Performance step in the review section.
-It's here that you'll be prompted to compare the past performance of the existing and the new investment strategy you're recommending (in line with FCA best practice).
+With the exception of rebalancing, the selection of any one of the recommended actions will also trigger the Plan Comparison - Performance and Plan Comparison - Investment Strategy Charges steps in the review section.
+It's here that you'll be prompted to compare the past performance and charges of the existing and the new investment strategy you're recommending (in line with FCA best practice).

-If however you do not wish to include a comparison of performance in your reports then do not include any data in the table or the source field, and this performance comparison wont be included in your reports.
+If however you do not wish to include a comparison of performance / charges in your reports then do not include any data in these steps, and no mention of a performance or cost comparison will be included in your reports.

 1. Clone a Current Investment Strategy you've previously created in a review section of this report.